Meewis/Sonoff-S20-MQTT-IO/README.md

 !! always disconnect from mains when opening the housing of the Sonoff S20 !!

-!! during programming the Sonoff S20 is always disconnected from mains !!
+!! during programming keep the Sonoff S20 always disconnected from mains !!

 !! only connect to mains when the housing is properly closed !!